vijay03/cs360v-f21/Lab0.md

 ```
 It will appear like the command is hanging, but it is simply waiting for the process to start.

 In order to run JOS in GDB, there are specialized make commands in order to attach GDB to the process.
-Run
+Run this on another terminal:

 ```
 make run-vmm-nox-gdb
 ```
+The terminal where you are running JOS with GDB will seem like its hanging.
+This is expected.
+It is waiting for input from GDB.

-After this, you should see
+After this, you should see the following on the terminal running GDB:

 ```
 warning: A handler for the OS ABI "GNU/Linux" is not built into this configuration